The Rigveda’s 26th Sukta

 According to Matthew 17:1-8, Mark 9:2-8, and Luke 9:28-36, Jesus led his closest three disciples up a high mountain.
 His face shone like the sun and his clothing became dazzling white.
 Moses (drawn from the waters) and Elias (Yahweh is salvation) appeared, speaking with Jesus about his upcoming “exodus” in Jerusalem (the Land of the Living on the sixth plane).
 A bright cloud overshadowed them, and a voice from heaven said, “This is my beloved Son.
 Hear him.”

 I’ve read many explanations of the Transfiguration’s symbolism, but only now do I apprehend what Moses and Elias represented in the vision.
 The mountain Jesus went up was in the Celestial Sphere, rather than a mountain in worldly Judea (like Mt.
 Tabor).
-Moses was the M-kara drawn from the waters of grace; Elias was the Yah and Vah rays, joining to bring forth Moses; the Cloud was the Pillar of Cloud; the dazzling white clothing signified the robes of righteousness; the voice was the Word of God, the M-Kara of the Trinity, advising Christ’s disciples to listen.
-And in that moment, the M-kara (the Atonement and Kundalini) was born into the world through Jesus Christ.
+Moses was the power of love “drawn from the waters of grace”, while Elias represented the sacred marriage of the Great Yah and Vah Rays, whose union brought forth Moses; the Cloud was the Pillar of Cloud containing the AUM vibrations of Yah; the dazzling white clothing signified the robes of righteousness; the voice was the Word of God, the Holy Spirit’s M-Kara, advising Christ’s disciples to listen.
+And in that moment, the power of Perfect Love was reborn in the world through Jesus Christ.

 Pretty awesome, right?

 In the Course, Jesus says three very important things regarding his relationship to the Atonement.
 First, he says, he activated the power; second, he says he commands the power (he’s in charge); and third, he says he IS the power.
-He is, in other words, the symbolic embodiment of the M-kara, the three-in-one Trinity power of the Atonement: Kundalini, the serpent-fire.
+He is, in other words, the symbolic embodiment of Perfect Love, the three-in-one Trinity power of the Atonement.

 If you’ve been paying attention, this should make sense.

-Thanks for vising the Holy Meeting Place dot com.
+Thanks for visiting the Holy Meeting Place dot com.
 Until next time, listen and learn to heal.

 Leave a comment